Our Favourite Dog Friendly pubs and cafes in East Norfolk

 Reefs Bar, Beach Road, Sea Palling, NR12 0AL

-Walk here from: St Benets (just a few yards!!)
+Walk here from: St Benets (just a few yards!!) and Deepdale Cottage at the end of the road.

 Happily situated right next to an award winning blue flag beach, The Reef bar really comes into its own in the summer.
 But don’t count it out for winter, especially on a Sunday!
 Open all day, every day, Reefs really prides itself on being dog friendly, with water bowls, a dog biscuit vending machine and even a dog ball vending machine!
 Very handy if you lose your ball on the beach!
 There’s a great selection of food and drink on offer and of course the well-known and popular local carvery!